bcgov/Capstone-2026/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This project is intended to be an interactable modal that pops up when user completes a transaction on a BC gov website.
-The user should be able to engage or decline with the pop up
+The CST is an interactive feedback modal that can be triggered at a specific point in a user's journey through a BC Government website, giving them the opportunity to provide feedback or dismiss the prompt.

 ![alt text](image-5.png)

-When the feedback form opens the user is met with a variety of questions that are pulled from the database.
-Our project was built to be reusable and as such admins may change questions from our dashboard interface
+When the feedback form opens, users are presented with questions retrieved from the database.
+Since the CST is designed to be reusable, product owners and other authorized users can create and customize questions through the dashboard interface.

 ![alt text](image-6.png)